johnmatter/hcswif-beta/README.md

 ```

 Generates a file (default name hcswif##########.json) containing JSON data that
 describe a swif workflow.
-The JSON data should be imported with:
+The JSON data should be imported as follows:
 ```
-swif import -workflow foo.json
+swif import -file hcswif201801271733.json
 ```

 The output is formatted as one long string, but the following command will